vestrel00/contacts-android/docs/other/get-set-remove-contact-raw-contact-photo.md

 val photoThumbnailBitmapDrawable = rawContact.photoThumbnailBitmapDrawable(contactsApi)
 ```

-> Keep in mind that the Contact photo is just a reference to one of its RawContact's photo.
+> ℹ️ The Contact photo is just a reference to one of its RawContact's photo.

 ## Setting contact photo